siddh30/Amazon-Sentiment-Analysis/README.md

 Approach 4 : Pyspark

 ## ***Dataset Description -***
-The Amazon's Books Dataset containig a million books, thier reviews and their ratings.
+The Amazon's Books Dataset containing a million books, thier reviews and their ratings.